The Yellow Book: Initial reception

-The Yellow Book's brilliant colour immediately associated the periodical with illicit French novels - an anticipation, many thought, of the scurrilous content inside.
+The Yellow Book's brilliant colour immediately associated the periodical with illicit French novels – an anticipation, many thought, of the scurrilous content inside.
 The article 'A Defence of Cosmetics' by Max Beerbohm appeared in the first volume, causing something of a sensation and establishing his reputation.
 Yet generally The Yellow Book's first list of contributors bespoke a non-radical, typically conservative collection of authors: Edmund Gosse, Walter Crane, Frederick Leighton, and Henry James among others.

 Upon its publication, Oscar Wilde dismissed The Yellow Book as "not yellow at all".
 In The Romantic '90s, Richard Le Gallienne, a poet identified with the New Literature of the Decadence, described The Yellow Book as the following: "The Yellow Book was certainly novel, even striking, but except for the drawings and decorations by Beardsley, which, seen thus for the first time, not unnaturally affected most people as at once startling, repellent, and fascinating, it is hard to realize why it should have seemed so shocking.
 But the public is an instinctive creature, not half so stupid as is usually taken for granted.
 It evidently scented something queer and rather alarming about the strange new quarterly, and thus it almost immediately regarded it as symbolic of new movements which it only partially represented".

 Influence of Aubrey Beardsley

 The Yellow Book owed much of its reputation to Aubrey Beardsley, who, despite John Lane's remonstrations, repeatedly attempted to shock public opinion.
-Lane would painstakingly peruse Beardsley's drawings before each publication as Beardsley was known for hiding inappropriate details in his work.
+Lane painstakingly perused Beardsley's drawings before each publication, as Beardsley was known for hiding inappropriate details in his work.
 Throughout Beardsley's contribution to The Yellow Book, the two were caught in a game of hide-and-seek.
 Lane's scrutiny of Beardsley's drawings suggests that he wished The Yellow Book to be a publication only slightly associated with the Decadence's shocking aesthetic.
 Indeed, Lane continually emphasized that he desired the work to be suitable reading material for any audience.